Russian Revolution of 1905

+In response, the tsar issued the "October Manifesto," a pledge to create a legislative assembly, halt censorship and violations of freedom of association, and expand the right to vote.
+The constitution, drafted by Sergei Witte and enacted on 6 May [O.S.
+23 April] 1906, did not bring an end to the turmoil, as anti-monarchist revolutionaries continued to rally for a constituent assembly.
+The movement for reform fragmented into conservative Octobrist and liberal Kadet factions, and the left split into moderates content with the reforms and those who desired a full overthrow of the tsar.
+The revolution slowly fizzled out in the face of harsh repression as troops returned after the end of the Russo-Japanese War in September 1905.
+Despite popular participation, the Duma was unable to issue laws of its own and often came into conflict with the tsar, who in July 1906 dissolved the first Duma and appointed Pyotr Stolypin as prime minister, who set about restoring autocratic rule.
+In June 1907, the second Duma was dissolved and an electoral reform which favored the propertied classes was decreed.

-Many historians contend that the 1905 revolution set the stage for the 1917 Russian Revolutions, which saw the monarchy abolished and the Tsar executed.
-Calls for radicalism were present in the 1905 Revolution, but many of the revolutionaries who were in a position to lead were either in exile or in prison while it took place.
-The events in 1905 demonstrated the precarious position in which the Tsar found himself.
-As a result, Tsarist Russia did not undergo sufficient reform, which had a direct impact on the radical politics brewing in the Russian Empire.
-Although the radicals were still in the minority of the populace, their momentum was growing.
-Vladimir Lenin, a revolutionary himself, would later say that the Revolution of 1905 was "The Great Dress Rehearsal", without which the "victory of the October Revolution in 1917 would have been impossible".
+Many historians contend that the Revolution of 1905 set the stage for the Russian Revolution of 1917, which saw the monarchy abolished, the tsar executed, and a socialist state established.
+Calls for the peasantry and workers to take power by force were present in the 1905 revolution, but many of the revolutionaries who were in a potential position to lead were either in exile or in prison while it took place.
+Vladimir Lenin later famously described the Revolution of 1905 as the "dress rehearsal" without which the "victory of the October Revolution in 1917 would have been impossible."

 Causes

-According to Sidney Harcave, four problems in Russian society contributed to the revolution.
-Newly emancipated peasants earned too little and were not allowed to sell or mortgage their allotted land.
-Ethnic and national minorities resented the government because of its "Russification" of the Empire: it practised discrimination and repression against national minorities, such as banning them from voting; serving in the Imperial Guard or Navy; and limiting their attendance in schools.
-A nascent industrial working class resented the government for doing too little to protect them, as it banned strikes and organizing into labor unions.
-Finally, university students developed a new consciousness, after discipline was relaxed in the institutions, and they were fascinated by increasingly radical ideas, which spread among them.

-Also, disaffected soldiers returning from a bloody and disgraceful defeat with Japan, who found inadequate factory pay, shortages, and general disarray, organized in protest.

-Taken individually, these issues might not have affected the course of Russian history, but together they created the conditions for a potential revolution.

-At the turn of the century, discontent with the Tsar’s dictatorship was manifested not only through the growth of political parties dedicated to the overthrow of the monarchy but also through industrial strikes for better wages and working conditions, protests and riots among peasants, university demonstrations, and the assassination of government officials, often done by Socialist Revolutionaries.

 Because the Russian economy was tied to European finances, the contraction of Western money markets in 1899–1900 plunged Russian industry into a deep and prolonged crisis; it outlasted the dip in European industrial production.
-This setback aggravated social unrest during the five years preceding the revolution of 1905.
+This setback aggravated social unrest during the five years preceding the Revolution of 1905.

-The government finally recognized these problems, albeit in a shortsighted and narrow-minded way.
-The Minister of the Interior Vyacheslav von Plehve said in 1903 that, after the agrarian problem, the most serious issues plaguing the country were those of the Jews, the schools, and the workers, in that order.
+The Tsarist government did recognise some of these problems, albeit shortsightedly.
+The Minister of the Interior Vyacheslav von Plehve had said in 1903 that, after the agrarian problem, the most serious issues plaguing the country were those of the Jews, the schools, and the workers, in that order.